Home / Use Cases / Professions / Law Enforcement Officers

 Time investmentHours per monthSetup + check-insFully managed

-Officer protection programsLimited to your stateNot trackedAll states covered
+Officer protection programsLimited to your stateNot trackedAny state

 Common questions from law enforcement officers

-Yes, several states have enacted address confidentiality programs for law enforcement officers.
-But these programs vary significantly by state, don't cover all broker sites, and often require you to identify and notify each broker individually.
-We handle the submission process across all sites regardless of your state, including brokers that fall outside state-specific protections.
+Yes, several states run address confidentiality programs for officers.
+Coverage varies and most require you to identify and notify each broker individually.
+We handle submissions across every broker we cover, regardless of your state.

 Yes.
-Some police departments and law enforcement unions include data broker removal as an officer safety benefit.
-Each officer gets their own profile and coverage.
-If your department doesn't currently offer this, individual plans provide the same protection.
+Some departments and unions cover privacy removal as an officer safety benefit.
+Each officer gets their own profile.
+Individual plans give the same protection if your department doesn't.

-No. We target people-search and data broker sites that publish your home address, personal phone, and family information.
-Law enforcement databases, court records, professional licensing systems, and CJIS systems are completely untouched.
-We remove personal exposure, not professional records.
+No. We target broker and people-search sites that publish your home address, phone, and family.
+Law enforcement databases, court records, licensing systems, and CJIS are untouched.

 Essential.
-Threats against law enforcement officers commonly extend to family members.
-If your spouse's broker profile still shows your shared home address, your coverage has a gap.
-Family plans cover all household members under a single subscription, ensuring the home address is removed from everyone's broker profiles.
+Threats against officers commonly extend to family.
+If your spouse's listing still shows the shared address, your coverage has a gap.
+Family plans cover everyone under one subscription.

 See what's searchable about you